-Electric shavers (razors, trimmers, and clippers) are a part of everyday life for many men and there is good reasoning behind this.
-Most electric shavers are battery operated, which makes using them extremely quick and efficient.
-So, you should not only know how to get the most out of your electric razor but also how to take care its battery so as to avoid the extra costs of battery replacement.
+Electric shavers (razors, trimmers, and clippers) are a part of everyday life for many men, and there is good reason behind this.
+Most electric shavers are battery-operated, which makes using them extremely quick and efficient.
+So, you should not only know how to get the most out of your electric razor but also how to take care of its battery so as to avoid the extra cost of battery replacement.

 Types of Battery

 There are 3 main types of electric shaver batteries – Lithium Ion (Li-Ion), Nickel-Cadmium (Ni-CD) and Nickel Metal Hydride (Ni-MH).

 Lithium Ion (Li-Ion) batteries are the most popular among the three choices, mainly because of the large amount of energy stored, the relative compactness of these batteries, and the fact that they have almost no memory effect.

 Nickel-Cadmium (Ni-CD) batteries are the weakest in terms of stored energy, which means that they will need to be charged more frequently.
 On the other hand, Nickel Metal Hydride (Ni-MH) batteries last much longer than both above-mentioned types; however, charging them takes significantly longer.

 What Makes Batteries Perform Poorly in Electric Shavers (Razors, Trimmers, and Clippers)?

 The memory effect is a problem that occurs in Nickel-Cadmium (Ni-CD) and Nickel Metal Hydride (Ni-MH).
 The result of the problem is that the charge level of the battery is lower than normal when the battery is fully charged as if the battery does not remember how much charge it needs; hence the name, the memory effect.